What is CBD?

-CBD (or Cannabidiol), is one of the most effective out of 150 cannabinoids found in hemp and cannabis flowers.
+CBD (or Cannabidiol), is one of the most effective out of 110 cannabinoids found in hemp and cannabis leaves.

 |Hemp plants are rich with the powerful CBD element, helping to balance sleep, pain, emotions, immune system and other organism functions|

-Cannabidiol molecules have existed in nature for millions of years, but have only been discovered in 1940 by an American chemist Roger Adams, while analysing molecular structure of cannabis.
-He was the first to succeed isolating CBD molecule.
+Cannabidiol molecules have existed in nature for millions of years, but were only discovered in 1940 by an American chemist, Roger Adams, while analysing the molecular structure of cannabis.
+He was the first to succeed in isolating the CBD molecule.

-Since 1970 a number of studies by various scientists tried to clarify, how CBD actually interacts with human body.
+Since 1970, a number of studies by various scientists tried to clarify how CBD interacts with the human body.

-His team applied 300mg CBD isolate daily dose on a group of 8 people for 4 months and observed, how would that treat epilepsy.
+His team administered a daily dose of 300mg CBD isolate daily dose on a group of 8 people for 4 months and observed, how would that treat epilepsy.

-The results were surprisingly positive - 4 of the subjects stopped having seizures at all, while 3 had a decrease in frequency (that was the main groundwork leading to creation of anti-epilepsy drugs called „Epidiolex“ 30 years later).
+The results were surprisingly positive.
+4 of the subjects stopped having seizures alltogether, while 3 had a decrease in frequency (that was the main groundwork leading to creation of anti-epilepsy drugs called „Epidiolex“ 30 years later).

-The study was met controversially (as were most topics related to cannabis), but attracted wide public curiosity on CBD ingredient.
+The study was met controversially (as were most topics related to cannabis) but it attracted wide public curiosity for the CBD ingredient.
 As a result, it also initiated a chain of new studies.

-1988 study by American scientist W. A. Devane showed, that our neural and immune systems are full of so called endocannabinoid receptors CB1 and CB2, which react to both endocannabinoids (the ones produced by our body) and phytocannabinoids (the ones produced by plants).
+A 1988 study by American scientist W. A. Devane showed that our neural and immune systems are full of so called endocannabinoid receptors CB1 and CB2, which react to both endocannabinoids (the ones produced by our body) and phytocannabinoids (the ones produced by plants).

-The psychoactive cannabis element THC binds to both of the receptors, making people dizzy and anxious.
+The psychoactive cannabis element THC binds to both receptors, making people dizzy and anxious.

-Endocannabinoids are the 24/7 workforce keeping long-term balance in our neuro/immune systems, which sometimes react too sensitive to the negative influencers of our lives – diseases, injuries, stress, bad people - to name a few.
+Endocannabinoids are the 24/7 workforce keeping long-term balance in our neuro/immune systems, which sometimes react too sensitively to the negative influences in our lives — disease, injury, stress, bad people, to name a few.

 Endocannabinoids work well enough under normal conditions, but in some extreme situations they fail to keep the balance.

-Therefore, CBD is a great peacemaker when things go out of hand.
+Therefore, CBD is a great peacemaker when things get out of hand.

-CBD food supplements are mostly valued for bringing daily physical and mental functions or reactions (such as sleep, pain, emotions, immune system) back to balance.
+CBD food supplements are mostly valued for bringing daily physical and mental functions or reactions, such as sleep, pain, emotions, immune system, back into balance.

-Even though there are only a few officially approved CBD drugs and all of them are very expensive, 2019 surveys showed that 7% of USA population already use CBD on regular basis, mostly as food supplements or cosmetics.
+Even though there are only a few officially approved CBD drugs and all of them are very expensive, 2019 surveys showed that 7% of the US population already use CBD on a regular basis, mostly as food supplements or cosmetics.

-Due to rapidly increasing popularity, Cannabidiol can now be found in all sorts of forms — oils, capsules, creams, beverages, coffee, gummies and many more, so everyone can pick his/her preferred method of apply.
+Due to its rapidly increasing popularity, Cannabidiol can now be found in all sorts of forms — oils, capsules, creams, beverages, coffee, gummies and many others, so everyone can pick his/her preferred formula.

-Oils and capsules are typically made from hemp flowers extract, rich with full or broad spectrum of cannabinoids (except THC), terpenes and flavonoids.
+Oils and capsules are typically made from hemp leaf extract, rich with a full or broad spectrum of cannabinoids (except THC), terpenes and flavonoids.
 Meanwhile, other CBD product types usually contain isolated CBD crystals.

-It is important to mention, that CBD is neither addictive nor intoxicating, so safe to use.
-This fact has been confirmed by World Health Organization in 2018.
+It is important to mention that CBD is neither addictive nor intoxicating, so it is safe to use.
+This fact was confirmed by the World Health Organization in 2018.